AkashCSanjeev/Akash-Sanjeev/README.md

 ---
 ---
-I'm Akash C Sanjeev.
-An upcoming Android Developer.
-Current a 3<sup>rd</sup> year student at Goa Enginnering College.
+Hey there, I'm Akash Sanjeev, a 3<sup>rd</sup> year student at Goa College of Engineering.
+I'm passionate about software development, and my interests include native and hybrid app development, machine learning, backend, and competitive coding.
+In other words, I love anything that involves staring at a screen for hours!

+In my free time, you can usually find me scouring the internet for new coding tutorials or desperately strategizing my next move on Chessboard (or, you know, losing miserably).

 ## Thinks I am passionate about